How It Worked

-Cassini’s Composite Infrared Spectrometer, or CIRS, captures infrared light and splits the light into its component wavelengths (or colors) and then measures the strength of the light at each of those wavelengths primarily to measure the temperature of objects, but also their composition.
+Cassini’s Composite Infrared Spectrometer, or CIRS, captured infrared light and split the light into its component wavelengths (or colors) and then measured the strength of the light at each of those wavelengths primarily to measure the temperature of objects, but also their composition.

 By studying the temperatures, as well as the composition of features in the Saturnian system, scientists can study the miriad properties of Saturn’s moons and can learn about how seasons affect Saturn’s atmosphere and rings.